The Atheist Bible, CC-BY Fabian M. Suchanek

 The true interpretation

 This book takes no sides in these debates.
-It is not the task of an atheist to decide which interpretation of a religion is the “true” one.
-In any case, none of them can be the true one , because the others cannot be false.
-They are all unfalsifiable.
-Therefore, for this book, each interpretation of a religion is simply understood as a set of beliefs, and none will be referred to as the “true” variation of their respective religions.
+It is not the task of an atheist to decide which interpretation of a religion is “the true one”.
+In any case, none of them can be “the true one” because the others cannot be false — they are all unfalsifiable.
+Therefore, for this book, each interpretation of a religion is simply understood as a set of beliefs, and none will be referred to as “the true interpretation” of their respective religions.
+What matters for this book is not whether the beliefs are true, but whether there are people who adhere to them.

 Wrong labels

-However, there is no conflict.
-For convenience, this book labeled the set of beliefs above “Hinduism”.
-If you believe that “Hinduism” is the wrong label for this belief system, then you are welcome to use any other label instead.
-Perhaps you feel the correct label is “Indian Ritualism”.
+For convenience, in this book, we call this religion “Hinduism” — but you can use any other name instead.
+For example, you might feel that a more appropriate name for this religion is “Indian Ritualism”.
 And if so, you are invited to load this book into a word processor and to replace the word “Hinduism” with the words “Indian Ritualism”.
-After this small change, you will agree with this book that “Indian Ritualism” prescribes rituals, and that it is a belief system, because it includes a statements that relate to the supernatural.
-You will also agree that Indian Ritualism is a religion that has a huge number of adherents (who are, in your view, those who misinterpret Hinduism by assuming that it requires performing rituals ).
-Thus, you will in fact agree with all the claims that this book makes — just under another name.
-But that is not a problem: This book is about concepts, and not about what you label them.
+After this small change, you will agree with this book that “Indian Ritualism” prescribes rituals, and that it is a belief system because it includes supernatural statements.
+You will also agree that this belief system qualifies as a religion because it manifestly has a huge number of adherents (who are, in your view, those who misinterpret Hinduism).
+Thus, you will, in fact, agree with all the claims that this book makes about Hinduism — except the label.
+But that is not a problem: This book is about concepts, not about what you call them.

 Groups of religions

 We sometimes group together several religions that share a subset of beliefs.
-For example, the religions Islam, Bahai Faith, Christianity, and Judaism all share the following beliefs, among others:
+For example, Islam, the Bahai Faith, Christianity, and Judaism all share the following beliefs:

 1. There is exactly one god.